-TW: mental illness, racism/police brutality referenced/discussed, inferred/imminent violence
+tw: mental illness, racism/police brutality referenced/discussed, inferred/imminent violence, hallucinations/unreality

 Choose, Jamal.
 Now.

-Whatever I felt for Kiera, was it worth letting this happen?
-I hadn’t done enough to protect Jaylie from Kiera before.
+Was it worth letting this happen?
+I didn’t done enough to protect Jaylie from Kiera before.
 But…

 That didn’t change the fact that she was all the scariest parts of Will’s and Kiera’s powers put together.
 Maybe not as powerful, but did I want to test that?